trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 Updating the data in the materialized view with :doc:`/sql/refresh-materialized-view` deletes the data from the storage table, and inserts the data that is the result of executing the materialized view query into the existing table.
+Data is replaced atomically, so users can continue to query the materialized view while it is being refreshed.
 Refreshing a materialized view also stores the snapshot-ids of all tables that are part of the materialized view's query in the materialized view metadata.
 When the materialized view is queried, the snapshot-ids are used to check if the data in the storage